Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

 Consider users who are not ready to purchase today.
 They may represent a substantial share of traffic (up to 50% in many cases) and a meaningful future revenue opportunity.
 But capturing that value requires coordination across teams:

-• CRO and experience teams must focus on wishlist creation, account sign-up and marketing opt in; not just immediate conversion
+CRO and experience teams must focus on wishlist creation, account sign-up and marketing opt-in; not just immediate conversion

-• Data teams must build audiences based on meaningful engagement signals, not single-page views, button clicks or scroll depth
+Marketing teams must build audiences based on meaningful engagement signals, not single-page views, button clicks or scroll depth

-• Paid media teams must focus remarketing on intent progression, not blunt PDP exposure
+Paid media teams must focus remarketing on intent progression, not blunt PDP exposure

-• CRM teams must nurture browsing behaviour with relevance and timing, rather than urgency
+CRM teams must nurture browsing behaviour with relevance and timing, rather than urgency

 This approach is more complex than button-level optimisation, and therefore easy to overlook or write off as being “too expensive” or “too complex”, but it addresses the real commercial opportunity: progressing customer intent over time, rather than forcing premature conversion and sacrificing long-term value.
-The long term result is greater, more sustainable commercial impact than would ever be achieved through button-level optimisation.

 Unfortunately, this approach doesn’t impact the bottom line.

-To pivot experimentation programmes from ‘incremental’ results to true commercial impact organisations must shift their focus from behaviour to intent, and more importantly to customer failure.
+To pivot experimentation programmes from ‘incremental’ results to true commercial impact, organisations must shift their focus from behaviour to intent, and more importantly to customer failure.
 It is by understanding the barriers to conversion and causes of customer frustration that optimisation and experimentation programmes can deliver real commercial results.